 Isolation, Quarantine, and Contact Tracing

-The health and wellness of our community is predicated on the rapid identification of COVID-19 cases and our collective ability to swiftly contain possible spread through isolation and quarantine.
+The health and wellness of our community is predicated on the rapid identification of COVID-19 cases and our collective ability to swiftly contain possible spread through isolation, quarantine, and contact tracing.

 If you have questions about isolation, quarantine, and contact tracing, email email@example.com.

 Bates recognizes that health significantly influences a student’s ability to participate fully in the life of the college.
-Bates has an established relationship with Central Maine Medical Center to provide medical expertise and care for students.
-CMMC is a recognized health care leader in Western and Central Maine, giving Bates students 24/7 access to medical care.
+Bates has an established relationship with Central Maine Medical Center to provide medical expertise and care for students and has developed resources and information to support students during the COVID 19 pandemic

 If you have questions about Health Services, email firstname.lastname@example.org.